 Is a smooth finish or wood-grain finish better for shutters?
 Shutters with a smooth finish have a more fashionable look, whereas shutters with a textured finish look a bit more historic.
-However the perks to each style of plantation shutter finish go a little bit farther, and in the end it comes down to your own style.Benefits of shutters with a smooth finish – A smooth finish to your shutters offer a solid, chic, fashion-forward look.
+However the perks to both types of plantation shutter finish are a little deeper, and in the end it comes down to your own style.Benefits of shutters with a smooth finish – A smooth finish to your shutters offer a solid, chic, fashion-forward look.
 A smooth finish may be preferable if your home doesn’t have much in the way of wood grain surfaces or furniture.
-A smooth finish makes dust easier to see, in comparison with a wood grain finish.
+A smooth finish is easier to see when it needs dusting, in comparison with a wood grain finish.
 We typically recommend a smooth finish for faux wood shutters like Polywood.Benefits of a textured finish for shutters – A textured finish on your shutters gives you a more natural, rustic look to your shutters.
 That’s perfect if your goal is to bring the look of nature indoors, particularly if you want to complement the look of your hardwood flooring.
-A textured finish on your shutter louvers will also make dust harder to see, meaning you won’t need to wipe them down as frequently as you would if they were smooth.
+A textured finish on your shutters will also make dust harder to see, meaning you won’t need to wipe them down as frequently as you would if they were smooth.
 A textured finish looks especially great on real wood shutters in Detroit.